zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 had known from the very beginning, in the form into digestible tips.

-These tips are for everyone that needs to work with HashiCorp Vault, whether it be as a user, or as an admin (you may still learn something).
-If you aren't a user and are just planning to use it, make sure to bookmark this post, it may come in handy in the future.
+These tips are for everyone that needs to work with HashiCorp Vault, whether it be as a developer, or as an administrator (you may still learn something).
+If you aren't a user, maybe simply bookmark this post, it may come in handy in the future.

 TL;DR: